plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 The URL Resource Option
 ***********************

-The URL option allows you to define the base url for loading other resources needed by your JavaScript.
+The URL option allows you to define the base URL for loading other resources needed by your JavaScript.

 In the following example from the ``mockup`` package, the ``url`` option is used to register a URL base from which an XML template may be loaded.
 The name of the resource is set as ``mockup-patterns-structure``.